-Should You Go to Mental Health Treatment this Summer?
+Should You Go to Eating Disorder Treatment this Summer?
 Factors to Consider

 Summer has arrived.
 Around the nation, students, families, and teachers are enjoying long, sunny days and long-awaited summer vacations.
 But millions of American families are not feeling very celebratory right now.
 Instead of feeling excitement, these families are feeling very concerned because someone they love is battling depression, anxiety, an eating disorder, or a related issue.